 What the average pet owner is not aware of, is just how specific and precise the conditions must be in order for a dog to contract heartworm and how easy it is to avoid issues if a dog becomes infected.
-Unfortunately, most conventional vets scare the S*%T out of us as they profit from over-vaccinating, prescribing flea, tick, and heartworm pesticides and synthetic food.
+Unfortunately, most conventional vets scare the S*%T out of us as they profit from over-vaccinating, prescribing flea, tick, and heartworm pesticides and synthetic and/or highly processed food.
 The term “preventive” is actually a misnomer when referring to heartworm products.
 They are actually pesticides (as defined by the EPA) which do not prevent pests – they kill the larvae.
 After using a “preventive” product that a vet once recommended, one of my dogs had a seizure.
 It was that event that made me question competence and ethics of the majority of conventional vets.
 Between these vets and The Heartworm Society, pet owners are shelling out money, receiving poor veterinary care, and putting the health of their dogs into jeopardy as a result.
 The Heartworm Society is an organization used to “educate” people, but it is chiefly a marketing tool for the pharmaceutical industry which supports the organization.
 The following pharmaceutical manufacturers sponsor The Heartworm Society so of course it would be a conflict of interest.

 The Heartworm and How it is Transferred: